 ✏️ How To Make This Recipe

-Start by preparing the aubergine.
-You can either slice the aubergine into rounds or chop it into thick matchstick shapes (about the same size as a carrot baton).
-I have sliced it into rounds for this recipe as I find they crisp up better!
+Step 1: To begin, start by preparing the aubergine.
+You have the option of slicing it into rounds or chopping it into thick matchstick shapes, similar in size to a carrot baton.
+For this recipe, I have chosen to slice it into rounds as I find they tend to crisp up better this way.

-Soak the aubergine in a bowl of DF milk.
-Sprinkle with salt and leave to sit for at least an hour.
-If the aubergine is poking out of the milk mixture, pop a plate smaller than the bowl on top to push them down.
+Step 2: Next, soak the aubergine in a bowl of dairy-free milk.
+I prefer almond milk, but if you have any nut allergies, oat milk or soy milk will work just as well.
+Sprinkle the aubergine with salt and let it sit for at least an hour.
+If any parts of the aubergine are poking out of the milk mixture, you can place a smaller plate on top to gently press them down.

-After an hour, drain the aubergine and pat dry with some kitchen towel.
+Step 3: After an hour, drain the aubergine and gently pat it dry using kitchen paper towels

-Mix the salt and pepper with the GF flour in a clean bowl.
-Dip each aubergine slice into the flour mixture until fully coated and place the coated rounds on a plate ready for frying.
+Step 4: In a clean bowl, combine the gluten-free flour with salt and pepper.
+Dip each slice of aubergine into the flour mixture, ensuring it is fully coated, and place the coated rounds on a plate, ready for frying.

-Fry the eggplant rounds in a hot frying pan with enough oil to coat the bottom of the pan, until they are crisp and golden, remembering to turn them half way through.
+Step 5: In a hot frying pan, add enough oil to coat the bottom of the pan and fry the aubergine rounds until they become crisp and golden, remembering to flip them halfway through.

-Place on a clean plate, drizzle with some runny honey and serve!
+Place the fried aubergine on a clean plate, drizzle it with some runny honey, and it's ready to be served!

 💡 Tips & Tricks